jhpark904/Full-stack-bank/README.md

 ### CI / CD

-- GitHub actions [workflow](.github/workflows/main.yml) is set up to
+- GitHub actions [workflow](.github/workflows/main.yml) is set up to:
   - build and test the client as well as the server
-  - Deployment to Docker Hub and Heroku
+  - deploy to Docker Hub and Heroku

 ## Technologies Used